What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

-With the rising popularity of connected devices, that includes mobile devices like smartphones and tablets, people around the world are consuming a huge amount of content.
+With the growing popularity of connected mobile devices, including smartphones and tablets, people around the world are consuming a huge amount of content.
 If you include conventional desktops and laptops, the number goes up even more.

 - The Advantages Of Short-Form Content

 - Optimal Length Of Blog Posts & Other Content

 - More writing tips and tutorials